basho/basho_docs/source/languages/en/riak/dev/using/keyfilters.md

 ## Understanding key filters

-Key filters can be thought of as a series or pipeline of [transformations](#Transform-functions) and [predicates](#Predicate-functions) that attempt to match keys produced by the list-keys operation.
+Key filters can be thought of as a series or pipeline of [[transformations|Using Key Filters#Transform-functions]] and [[predicates|Using Key Filters#Predicate-functions]] that attempt to match keys produced by the list-keys operation.
 Keys that match the predicates are fed into the MapReduce query as if they had been specified manually.

 To illustrate this, let's contrive an example.
 Let's say we're storing customer invoices with a key constructed from the customer name and the date, in a bucket called "invoices".
 Here are some sample keys: